 CULTURE OF NEPAL

 Nepal was declared a secular country by the Parliament on May 18, 2006.
-Religions practiced in Nepal are Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon, ancestor worship and animism.
+Religions practiced in Nepal are Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon, ancestor worship, and animism.
 The majority of Nepalis are either Hindus or Buddhism.
 The two have co-existed in harmony through the centuries.

 Buddha is widely worshipped by both Buddhists and Hindus of Nepal.
 The five Dhyani Buddhas; Vairochana, Akshobhaya, Padmasambhava, Amitabha, and Amoghasiddhi, represent the five basic elements: earth, fire, water, air, and ether.
 Buddhist philosophy conceives these deities to be the manifestations of Sunya or absolute void.
 Mahakala and Bajrayogini are Vajrayana Buddhist deities worshipped by Hindus as well.

 Hindu Nepalis worship the ancient Vedic gods.
-Bramha the Creator, Vishnu the Preserver and Shiva the Destroyer, are worshipped as the Supreme Hindu Trinity.
+Bramha the Creator, Vishnu the Preserver, and Shiva the Destroyer are worshipped as the Supreme Hindu Trinity.
 People pray to the Shiva Linga or the phallic symbol of Lord Shiva in most Shiva temples.
 Shakti, the dynamic element in the female counterpart of Shiva, is highly revered and feared.

 Nepalis do not eat beef.
 There are several reasons for this, one being that the Hindus worship the cow.
 The cow is also the national animal of Nepal.
-Another interesting concept among Nepalis is the division of pure and impure.
+Another interesting concept among Nepalis is the division between pure and impure.
 “Jutho” referring to food or material touched by another’s mouth directly or indirectly, is considered impure by Nepalis.
 Nepalis consider cow dung to be pure for cleansing purposes.
 During menstruation, women are considered impure and hence, are kept in seclusion until their fourth-day purification bath.
 Nepal is a patriarchal society.
 Men usually go out to work while women are homemakers.
 However, in cities, roles can differ.
 Most Nepalis abide by the caste system in living habits and marriage.
-Rural Nepal is mostly agrarian, while some aspects of urban life carry glitz and glamour of the ultra-modern world.
+Rural Nepal is mostly agrarian, while some aspects of urban life carry the glitz and glamour of the ultra-modern world.

 Nepal does not have a distinct cooking style.
 However, food habits differ depending on the region.
 Nepali food has been influenced by Indian and Tibetan styles of cooking.
 Authentic Nepali taste is found in Newari and Thakai cuisines.
 Most Nepalis do not use cutlery but eat with their right hand.
-The regular Nepali meal is dal (lentil soup), bhat (boiled rice) and tarkari (curried vegetables), often accompanied by achar (pickle).
+The regular Nepali meal is dal (lentil soup), bhat (boiled rice), and tarkari (curried vegetables), often accompanied by achar (pickle).
 Curried meat is very popular, but is saved for special occasions, as it is relatively more expensive.
 Momos (steamed or fried dumplings) deserve a mention as one of the most popular snacks among Nepalis.
 Rotis (flat bread) and dhedo (boiled flour) also make meals in some homes.